-This includes income from legacies (e.g. Will Aid), Emergency appeals (e.g. Haiti,), regular appeals (e.g. SheCan), Gifts in Action, general donations, payroll giving, events, JustGiving.com, and any Gift Aid collected from these amounts.
+This includes income from legacies (e.g. Will Aid), emergency appeals (e.g. the 2019 Cyclone Idai), regular appeals, AidMatch appeals, Gifts in Action, general donations, payroll giving, events, JustGiving.com, and any Gift Aid collected from these amounts.

 This is income from the Disasters Emergency Committee.

 This includes income from other NGOs and trusts such as Comic Relief and the Big Lottery Fund, and also from companies.
 These can take the form of donations or grants.

 This includes rental income from subletting parts of our office building.

 More than 17,000 new supporters in the UK signed up to give a committed gift

 Your incredible commitment helps us run projects around the world that empower women and girls.

 In Rwanda, we're supporting girls who have missed school due to period poverty and stigma.
 Jeanne and her classmates did not have access to sanitary products and would skip school up to 5 days during their period